Want better results from you e-commerce campaign?

 E-commerce Strategy #3: Media Buy Blitz

-A media buy is essentially you paying for your product to be advertised on a site.
+A media buy is essentially you paying for your product to be advertised on a specific site.

 But for our purposes, I’m talking specifically about a kind of media buy called a Sponsored Post.